tinic/ElectronicLeadscrew/README.md

 Background: Many hobbyists convert their manual lathe to function as a CNC machine but do not want to lose the ability to use the machine in manual mode.
 This configuration make this possible.
 LinuxCNC in this case operates like a gearbox with a few additional features.

+Please note that for this to function you have to wire up the enable/disable signal on your stepper drivers, which is usually not required for pure CNC operation.

 ![UI Preview](/ElectronicLeadscrew.JPG)

 Parts used for this particular example: